yezhuoyang/QuBruinWebsite/index.md

 Our mission is to build an open, collaborative community for quantum programming — sharing code, ideas, and results.
 We design new fault-tolerant quantum programming language

+## Sponsors

+Please contact yezhuoyang@cs.ucla.edu if you are interested for sponsoring QuBruin.